-The Governing Board authorized the issuance of various Series of State of Florida, Department of Transportation Turnpike Revenue Bonds (the "Bonds") by a resolution, the Authorizing Resolution, adopted on October 25, 1988, as amended and restated on May 17, 2005, a copy of which is attached hereto as Appendix E, and as further amended by the Forty-eighth Supplemental Resolution, adopted on December 4, 2018, a copy of which is attached hereto as Appendix F (collectively, "Resolution").
+The Governing Board has authorized the issuance of various Series of State of Florida, Department of Transportation Turnpike Revenue Bonds (the "Bonds") by a resolution adopted on October 25, 1988, as amended and restated on May 17, 2005, a copy of which is attached hereto as Appendix E, and as further amended by a resolution adopted on December 4, 2018, a copy of which is attached hereto as Appendix F (collectively, the "Resolution").

-The Department, by a resolution dated August 10, 2022, requested the Division to issue the 2023A Bonds.
-The Governing Board authorized the issuance and competitive sale of the 2023A Bonds by the Fifty-eighth Supplemental Resolution, adopted on August 23, 2022, a copy of which is attached hereto as Appendix G. The Board approved the fiscal sufficiency of the 2023A Bonds by a resolution adopted on August 23, 2022.
+By resolutions dated September 3, 2021, and February 14, 2024, the Department requested the Division to issue the 2024A Bonds.
+The Governing Board authorized the issuance and competitive sale of the 2024A Bonds by resolutions adopted on September 21, 2021, and March 26, 2024, copies of which are attached hereto as Appendix G and H, respectively.
+The Board approved the fiscal sufficiency of the 2024A Bonds by resolutions adopted on September 21, 2021, and March 26, 2024.